 The Pros and Cons of Collaborative Writing

-On April 27th, the Collaborative Writing Challenge will be releasing Army of Brass, their seventh collaborative novel and a fun steampunk adventure.
-As this date approaches, more and more people are talking about collaborative writing.
+In April 2018, the Collaborative Writing Challenge released Army of Brass, their seventh collaborative novel and a fun steampunk adventure.
+During the launch, more and more people were talking about collaborative writing.
 How do you do it?
 Is it hard?
 What are the benefits?
 Today I’m going to talk about all of that and more, with a feature from the coordinator of the novel herself, Phoebe Darqueling.

 What is collaborative writing?